 Heat a large skillet over high heat.
 Add the onion, and dry sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.
 Add jalapeño and frozen corn (if using) and continue to sauté vegetables until soft.
 Turn off heat.
 Stir in spinach and allow it to wilt.
 Season with dash of salt and Creole seasoning, and set aside.

 Into a large mixing bowl, combine polenta, oats, baking soda, soy milk, and salsa.
 Stir in sautéed vegetables, and mix ingredients until just combined.

-Divide batter evenly into 12 muffin cups, and bake about 28 minutes, or until tops are golden and firm to the touch.
+Divide batter evenly into 12 muffin cups, and bake about 25 to 28 minutes, or until tops are golden and firm to the touch.
 Remove muffins from the oven, and place on cooling racks.